 You're ready to share the scene to the web.
-You must be connected to an ArcGIS Online or ArcGIS Enterprise portal, and your account must have the privilege to publish hosted web layers.
+You must be connected to an ArcGIS Online or ArcGIS Enterprise portal, and your account must have publishing privileges.

-- Confirm that you are signed in to ArcGIS Pro through your active portal.
+- At the top of the application, confirm that you are signed in to ArcGIS Pro.

 - On the ribbon, click the Share tab.
 In the Share As group, click Web Scene .

 The Share As Web Scene pane appears.
 On the Scene tab, under Item Details, the Name box displays the scene name.
 The Summary and Tags boxes contain the metadata you added earlier.